yourskif/EPAM/README.md

   ```
   </details>

-- Strings that do not match the specified `<scheme>://<host>/<path>?<query>`-pattern are not converted to an object, respectively, for such strings, object serialization is not performed.
-Information about not valid string is logged.
-To log is used `NLog.Extensions.Logging` package.
+- Strings that do not match the specified `<scheme>://<host>/<path>?<query>` pattern will not be converted into an object.
+Consequently, object serialization will not be performed for such strings, and information about invalid strings will be logged.
+The `NLog.Extensions.Logging` package is used for logging.
-- All unit tests should be pass.
+- All unit tests must pass.
-- To demonstrate how it works with various receivers and serializers use console application.
+- To demonstrate the functionality with various receivers and serializers, a console application should be used.
-- To resolve dependencies use the `Microsoft.Extensions.DependencyInjection` package.
+- For resolving dependencies, utilize the `Microsoft.Extensions.DependencyInjection` package.
-- To configuration console application use `Microsoft.Extensions.Configuration` package.
+- Use the `Microsoft.Extensions.Configuration` package to configure the console application.

 ## See also